Project Intro and File Setup

 Saving New Versions

-Whenever you make new versions of your save file, change the number at the end of your file name.
+When saving new versions of your file, change the number at the end of the file name.
 This way if something goes wrong with your file you can go backwards to a version where everything is ok.

 Opening Your Files